Samvit-Kini/Samvit_BSE_Portfolio/index.md

 For my next steps, I will need to work on my third milestone, which allows the ball-tracking robot to move towards the ball while avoiding any obstacles in its way.
 This will be my last milestone unless I add any modifications.
 I will achieve this goal by using the coordinates I obtained from the second milestone to determine if the ball is to the right or left of the robot.

 ## Challenges:
 A major challenge I faced was getting the code to work.
-I had to change the code a lot because sometimes the colour space wasn't being changed, and sometimes the colour range was not quite right.
+I had to change the code a lot because sometimes the color space wasn't being changed, and sometimes the color range was not quite right.
 However, I was able to create code that works, as shown below.
 <!--
 ```**Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**```